JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold: J/psi N Scattering length: Phenomenological analysis

 The stability of the leading linear term $a$ from Eq.~(\ref{eq:eq3}) is demonstrated by comparing fits to the low (high) luminosity GlueX data and the combined fit of high luminosity GlueX, 007, and CLAS12 results (Table~\ref{tbl:tab3}).

 One concern is the apparent dip in the GlueX data at approximately $q = 0.5 - 0.6~\mathrm{GeV/c}$.
-This could hypothetically be caused by destructive interference between a resonant s-channel pentaquark state, plausibly the $P_c(4312)^+$ observed at LHCb, and non-resonant J/\ensuremath{\psi} production~\cite{Strakovsky:2023kqu}.
+This could hypothetically be caused by destructive interference between a resonant s-channel pentaquark state, plausibly the $P_c(4312)^+$ observed at LHCb~\cite{LHCb:2019kea}, and non-resonant J/\ensuremath{\psi} production~\cite{Strakovsky:2023kqu}.
 If this were the case, it could bias the results of a fit based on Eq.~\ref{eq:eq3}.
 Therefore, we have examined the results of fits to the GlueX data with ($\chi^2/dof = 1.56$) and without ($\chi^2/dof = 0.97$) two data points at the location of the dip (indicated by cyan-filled points in Fig.~\ref{fig:fig1}.
+Of course, the pure polynomial expansion is not sufficient to describe the presence of the resonance, and accounting for these points, we get a larger $\chi^2$; however, as seen from Table~\ref{tbl:tab3}, thanks to the narrow width of the pentaquark resonance, the resulting values of SL are practically the same (within the error bars).
+That is, we see that the presence or the absence of the resonance does not affect our SL result.
 While the 007 data lacks coverage in $q$ to make a firm statement about the existence of a dip, the more recent CLAS12 electroproduction data do not show evidence of a dip.
 Still, uncertainties are very large (low statistics).

 In addition to examining the total cross sections, this dip may also be considered from the perspective of differential cross sections.
 The high-luminosity GlueX paper~\cite{GlueX:2023pev} reported $d\sigma/dt$ for three photon energy ranges: (i) $E = 8.20 - 9.28~\mathrm{GeV}$, (ii) $E = 9.28 - 10.36~\mathrm{GeV}$, and (iii) $E = 10.36 - 11.44~\mathrm{GeV}$.
 Fig.~13 of Ref.~\cite{GlueX:2023pev} demonstrated that distributions (ii) and (iii) look similar, and the data were fitted with two exponents.
 At the same time, distribution (i) showed that the slope of one exponent changed sign.
 This bin is associated with the dip at $q = 0.5 - 0.6~\mathrm{GeV/c}$.
 This effect may indicate a singularity associated with the results reported in Ref.~\cite{Strakovsky:2023kqu}.